matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Sandbox constraints**

+- "Sandbox" software construct that's independent of the hardware, operating system, or physical location of the server ot runs on.
 - No writing to local files.
 - All requests time out at 60s.
 - Limits on third-party software.